Voodles3/ma-long-tribute/README.md

 # ma-long-tribute
-A tribute page for Ma Long
+A simple tribute webpage for Ma Long.
+Made with basic HTML and CSS as a learning project.